-- Your Sick Day Action Plan will recommend how often to check your ketone levels. - It is usually recommended that you check ketones every 2-4 hours when you are unwell or when blood glucose levels have been above 15.0 mmol/L for 3-4 hours or more, even if you don't feel unwell. - Once ketones are detected or if you have symptoms of DKA, if it usually recommended that you check ketones every 1-2 hours until they return to normal. - Blood ketone testing is the most accurate way to check for ketones.
-If you don't have a blood glucose meter that checks for ketones, you can use urine ketone test strips. - A blood ketone level below 0.6 mmol/L or negative/trace urine ketones is considered normal.
+- Your Sick Day Action Plan will recommend how often to check your ketone levels. - If your blood glucose levels have been above 15.0 mmol/L for six hours or more (3-4 hours if you are pregnant) or you have vomiting, diarrhoea or are having trouble eating and drinking, it is usually recommended that you check ketones every 2-4 hours. - Once ketones are detected or if you have symptoms of DKA, if it usually recommended that you check ketones every 1-2 hours until they return to normal. - Blood ketone testing is the most accurate way to check for ketones.
+If you don't have a blood glucose meter that checks for ketones, you can use urine ketone test strips. - A blood ketone level below 0.6-1.0 mmol/L or negative/trace urine ketones is considered normal.